hypercms/hyperContentAndDigitalAssetManagementServer-Core/readme.txt

 On client-side:
 - hyperCMS is 100% browser based, no additional software is required
-- MS Edge, Internet Explorer, Firefox, Chrome, Safari, Opera (latest stable release recommended for full support)
+- MS Edge, Firefox, Chrome, Safari, Opera (latest stable release recommended for full support)

 Installation: